-The wSA seasonal wave climatology description depicts a region with wave parameters influenced by easterlies from the South Atlantic Subtropical High (SASH) and frequent (3 to 5 times per month) S/SE wind associated with cold fronts (Pianca et al., 2010).
-In the wSA, cold fronts are synoptic features associated with cyclones, which can generate extreme waves due to their strong winds (e.g., da Rocha et al., 2004; Campos et al., 2018; Gramcianinov et al., 2020c).
+The wSA seasonal wave climate description depicts a region with wave parameters influenced by easterlies from the South Atlantic Subtropical High (SASH) and frequent (3 to 5 times per month) S/SE wind associated with cold fronts (Pianca et al., 2010).
+In the wSA, cold fronts are synoptic features associated with cyclones, which can generate extreme waves due to its strong winds (e.g., da Rocha et al., 2003; Campos et al., 2018; Gramcianinov et al., 2020c).
 There are three main cyclogenetic regions in wSA coast: Southeastern Brazil (SE-BR, 25°S), Uruguay and Southern Brazil (LA PLATA, 35°S), and Central Argentina (ARG, 45°S-55°S) (Hoskins and Hodges, 2005; Reboita et al., 2010; Gramcianinov et al., 2019; Crespo et al., 2020).
-The presence of high cyclone genesis activity impacts directly the wave climatology in wSA, mainly from cyclones generated in the LA PLATA region (Campos et al., 2018; Gramcianinov et al., 2020c, 2021).
+The presence of high cyclone genesis activity impacts directly the wave climate in wSA, mainly from cyclones generated in the LA PLATA region (Campos et al., 2018; Gramcianinov et al., 2020c, 2021).

-Apart from the seasonal scales, a possible source of predictability of the waves could be related to the atmospheric interannual and intraseasonal variability.
-For instance, the North Atlantic Oscillation interannual variability is relevant in the modulation of significant wave height (swh) in the North Atlantic (Dodet et al., 2010).
-In the South Atlantic, Pereira and Klumb-Oliveira (2015) observed a significant but weak El Niño Southern Oscillation (ENSO) signal in the swh in wSA.
-However, so far global studies of waves showed no significant relation between climate indices such as the ENSO or the Southern Annular Mode (SAM) and the waves over the wSA, when the interannual component is considered (Godoi et al., 2020; Godoi and Torres Júnior, 2020; Reguero et al., 2015).
-On the other hand, there is a rise of evidence of modulation in intraseasonal time-scales of the wave fields by atmospheric processes (e.g., Godoi and Torres Júnior, 2020; Srinivas et al., 2020).
+Apart from the seasonal scales, a possible source of predictability of the wave climate could be related to the atmospheric interannual and intraseasonal variability.
+For instance, the North Atlantic Oscillation is a relevant interannual index that modulates the significant wave height (swh) in the North Atlantic (Dodet et al, 2010).
+In the South Atlantic, Pereira and Klumb-Oliveira (2015) observed a significant but weak El Niño Southern Oscillation (ENSO) signal in the swh over the SE coast of Brazil.
+However, so far global studies of wind-wave interannual variability showed no significant relation between climate indexes such as the ENSO or the Southern Annular Mode (SAM) and the wave climate over the wSA (Godoi et al., 2020; Godoi and Torres Júnior, 2020; Reguero et al., 2015).
+On the other hand, there is a rise of evidence of modulation in intraseasonal time-scales of the wave fields by atmospheric processes (e.g Godoi et al. 2020a, Srinivas et al., 2020).
 As an example, the Boreal Summer Intra Seasonal Oscillation (BSISO) in the tropical Indian Ocean is part of the summer monsoon and influences the surface winds, consequently modulating the swh anomalies over its different phases (Srinivas et al., 2020).
-Over the Pacific, Atlantic and Indian Oceans, Godoi et al. (2020) found significant dependences between the increase of austral summer swh anomalies and different ENSO-MJO phase combinations.
+Over the Pacific, Atlantic and Indian Oceans, Godoi et al. (2020) found significant dependences between the increase of swh anomalies and different ENSO-MJO phase combinations.

 In the South Atlantic, there are a few eligible atmospheric intraseasonal patterns that may influence the wave field.
 The Pacific-South American patterns (PSA), for instance, are wave-trains in the geopotential height anomaly fields, which propagate from Eastern Australia to Argentina (Mo, 2000).
 PSA is originally known as interannual processes identified by two modes of the geopotential height: PSA1, with a dominant spectral peak between 36-40 months; and PSA2, with a dominant peak between 24-26 months.
 According to Mo and Paegle (2001), PSA1 would be associated with the low-frequency component of ENSO while PSA2 would be related to a Quasi-Biennial modulation of ENSO.
-More recently O'Kane et al. (2016, 2017) have given a new perspective of PSA, showing evidence of the strong influence of synoptic-to-intraseasonal time-scales.
-These authors performed a study to analyse the persistence of SH variability modes in a multiscale approach and found that PSA2 and another mode (fifth mode) are not well correlated with ENSO (O'Kane et al., 2017), as suggested before.
-O'Kane et al. (2016) found a quasi-stationary pattern in the South Pacific, which presents the same patterns as the PSA modes but on synopticto-intraseasonal time-scales.
-This signal has been associated with blockings in the Pacific and Atlantic and highlights the need for further investigation of PSA influences over South America, not only in terms of low-frequency but also considering intraseasonal time-scales.
+More recently O'Kane et al. (2016, 2017) have given a new perspective of PSA, showing evidence of the strong influence of synoptic-to-intraseasonal time scales.
+These authors performed a study to analyse the persistence of SH variability modes in a multiscale approach and found that PSA2 and another mode (PC5) are not well correlated with ENSO (O'Kane et al., 2017), as suggested before.
+O'Kane et al. (2016) found a quasi-stationary pattern in the South Pacific, which presents the same patterns as the PSA modes, but on synoptic-to-intraseasonal time scales.
+This signal has been associated with blockings on the Pacific and Atlantic and highlights the